^

 Treatment of genital warts

-Treatment by a doctor
+Treatment carried out by a doctor

 Cryotherapy with liquid nitrogen or cryoprobe.
 Repeat applications every 1-2 weeks.

-Podofillinovaya resin, 10-25% in the tincture of benzoin.
-A small amount should be applied to each wart and wait until it dries under the influence of air.
-In order to avoid problems associated with systemic absorption and toxicity, some experts recommend limiting the amount of the drug (<0.5 ml of pofillin) or the area of the wart (10 cm 2 ) per application.
-Some experts suggest that it is necessary to wash the drug 1-4 hours after the application to avoid tissue irritation.
-If necessary, repeat the procedure weekly.
-The safety of the use of podophylox during pregnancy is not established.
+Podophyllin resin, 10-25% in tincture of benzoin.
+A small amount should be applied to each wart and allowed to air dry.
+To avoid problems with systemic absorption and toxicity, some experts recommend limiting the amount of preparation (< 0.5 ml podophyllin) or wart area (10 cm2 ) per application.
+Some experts suggest washing off the preparation 1-4 hours after application to avoid tissue irritation.
+Repeat weekly if necessary.
+The safety of podofilox during pregnancy has not been established.

-Or Laser Surgery
+Or Laser surgery

 Cervical warts

-Vaginal Warts
+Vaginal warts

 Cryotherapy with liquid nitrogen.
 Due to the risk of perforation and fistula formation, the use of a cryoprobe in the vagina is not recommended.

-Warts in the opening of the urethra
+Warts in the urethral opening

 Cryotherapy with liquid nitrogen.